sayeedkhalshi/content-creation/concept-book/wrong-with-the-education-system.md

 15. Never let you complete learning cycles.
 Doesn't let you know what are the phases, why each phases, how they are dveloped.

 16. Doesn't tell how to act on learning and how to make the education system running in a care phase.
+Below care phase --> we care or not care doesn't have a value in economics, it stays below care phase --> We need make education system really on the care phase --> direct impact economics.
+We actually don't need system, we actually need working system would literally have associated all your learning.
+Stuck doing something, you are learning, secondary act. education should be actually,

-17. Implements this from very early of childhood and things are so disconnected that a lot of hidden flows of threads keep running without being evaluated in the learning technique phase, keeps running recommended pflows without getting noticed.
+17. Implements this from very early of childhood and things are so disconnected that a lot of hidden flows of threads keep running without being evaluated in the learning technique phase, keeps running recommended flows without getting noticed.
 So the intention are already blocked, desires are scattered.

 ## Singularity of Root cause